Certificate in Criminal Psychology

 - Students interested in understanding the psychological factors behind criminal behavior

-- Those pursuing careers in law enforcement, corrections, or criminal investigations that want to strengthen their understanding of criminal behavior from a psychological perspective
+- Those pursuing careers in law enforcement, corrections, or criminal investigations who want to strengthen their understanding of criminal behavior from a psychological perspective

 - Individuals aiming to work in criminal justice settings who wish to integrate psychology principles into their work